xyproto/cxx/README.md

     sm rec

-Then build again, to use the profiling information:
+Then build again, using the recorded profiling information in the process:

     sm

-Rebuild with:
+For turning on additional optimization flags, try:

-    sm rebuild
+    sm opt

 ## Usage